 - After a knock or a bang to the elbow.

 - If you suddenly do a lot of something you’re not used to, for example, lots of gardening or playing tennis while on holiday.

-Tennis elbow usually affects your dominant arm, ie, the arm that you write with.
 The main symptom of tennis elbow is pain on the outside of the upper forearm just below the bend of your elbow.
 You may also: